Cholesterol readings don’t have to be confusing. There is total cholesterol, HDL cholesterol, and LDL cholesterol. There’s also non-HDL cholesterol.

-- baked goods like store-bought cookies, cakes, pastries, and frozen pies
+- Baked goods: store-bought cookies, cakes, pastries, frozen pies

-- snack foods like crackers, microwaveable popcorn, frozen pizza crusts, and meat pies
+- Snack foods: crackers, microwaveable popcorn, frozen pizza crusts, meat pies

-- fried fast foods like fried chicken, french fries, fried noodles, and battered fish
+- Fried fast foods: fried chicken, french fries, fried noodles, battered fish

-- vegetable shortening which is often used in baked goods as a cheap alternative to butter
+- Vegetable shortening: often used in baked goods as a cheap alternative to butter

-- stick margarine which is made from hydrogenated vegetable oils
+- Stick margarine: made from hydrogenated vegetable oils

-Instead of eating processed foods, try to focus on eating more whole foods, like fresh fruits and vegetables, nuts, seeds, whole grains, and healthy sources of protein, like fish, skinless chicken, and lean red meat.
+Instead of eating processed foods, try to focus on eating more whole foods, if they’re available to you.
+These include fresh fruits and vegetables, nuts, seeds, and whole grains.
+You can also look for healthy sources of protein, like fish, skinless chicken, and lean red meat.